spectrocloud/librarium/docs/docs-content/troubleshooting/edge.md

 ## Scenario - Clusters with Cilium and RKE2 Experiences Kubernetes Upgrade Failure

 When you upgrade your cluster from RKE2 1.29 to 1.30 and you use the Cilium CNI, the upgrade could fail with error messages similar to the following.
 This is due to an upstream issue with Cilium.
+You can fix this issue by adding a few annotations to the Cilium DaemonSet.

 ### Debug Steps